sitano/sitano.github.io/_drafts/go-channel-are-not-wrong.md

 ---------------------------------------

 This will call `runtime.Gosched()` on the benchmark goroutine with -cpu=1 to measure switch to `g0` and rescheduling to self.
-I don't see much sense to measure this call with higher concurrency.
+It's clear the latency of getting next piece of cpu time depends on the number of cores to thread pool size to number of goroutines, their overall greediness and scheduler fairness algorithm.

 ```golang